|

 Marc E. Gottlieb.
 Originally prepared

-regeneration is distinctly different than normal wound healing, it has
+Integra regeneration is distinctly different than normal wound healing, it

 surgery (which ordinarily depends on normal wound healing).
 This makes it ideally suited to high risk